Make Safe and Connect

 Values

-SCIS has adopted the Canadian Association of Social Workers Code of Ethics, 2005.
+SCIS has adopted the Canadian Association of Social Workers Code of Ethics, 2024.

-• Integrity in professional practice.
+• Preserving Integrity in Professional Practice

 Impact